darkwizard242/cis_ubuntu_2004/README.md

 - Clone code from pull request.
 - Perform repository cache update.
-- Install pre-requiste packages.
+- Install pre-requisite packages.
 - Install Vagrant and Virtualbox.
-- Perform SonarCloud code quality check for the entire repository codebase.
+- Perform SonarCloud code quality check for the entire repository code base.
-- Run molecule test (which will provision a vagrant box, apply the role code and run testinfra test suite for **cis_ubuntu_2004** role).
+- Run molecule test (which will provision a vagrant box, apply the role code and run TestInfra test suite for **cis_ubuntu_2004** role).

 ## 8\.
 Contributing: